OtgerVihalem/PasswordGeneratorProject/README.md

 # PasswordGeneratorProject
-Password Generator with a password length colored difficulty addon.
-Secondly does a save file in same folder as python file.
+Password Generator with a password length difficulty addon.